On the limitations of a measurement-assisted optomechanical route to quantum macroscopicity of superposition states: Quadratic coupling configuration

-{\it Membrane-in-the-middle configuration.--} We now modify the configuration of our thought experiment and consider the membrane-in-the-middle setting, where a partially reflecting structure is placed within the volume of a fixed-boundary cavity.
+We now modify the configuration of our thought experiment and consider the setting where a partially reflecting structure is placed within the volume of a fixed-boundary cavity.
 Under proper arrangements, such configuration gives rise to an overall quartic Hamiltonian of the form~\cite{biancofiore}

 a possibility that has been demonstrated experimentally in Ref.~\cite{Thompson}.
 As a result of such coupling, the mechanical system undergoes squeezing by a degree that depends on the number of photons in the cavity field.
-For a cavity initially prepared in a coherent state $\ket{\alpha}$ and the membrane in its vacuum state (i.e. for a ground-state cooled mechanical oscillator), it is possible to prove that the time-evolved state reads
+For a cavity initially prepared in a coherent state $\ket{\alpha}$ and the membrane in its vacuum state (i.e. for a ground-state cooled mechanical oscillator), it is possible to prove that the time-evolved state reads~\cite{quad}

 where $c(n,t)={\alpha^{n} e^{-\frac{1}{2} (\vert \alpha \vert^{2}+i \eta)}}/{\sqrt{n !}}$, $\ket{\zeta(n)}$ is a single-mode squeezed state of squeezing degree $\zeta(n)= i e^{i\eta}{{\rm arcsinh}}\left( \frac{2kn \, \mathrm{sin} \chi \, t}{\chi} \right)$, and $\eta=\text{arctan} \left( \frac{ \rho }{2 \chi}\tan \chi t \right)$ with $\chi=\sqrt{1+4 k n}$, $\rho=-2(1+2kn)$ and, as before, $k=g/\omega_m$.